alibaba/spring-cloud-alibaba/README.md

 ## How to build

-* **master branch**: Corresponds to Spring Boot 2.x.
+* **master branch**: Corresponds to Spring Cloud Greenwich & Spring Boot 2.x.
 JDK 1.8 or later versions are supported.
+* **finchley branch**: Corresponds to Spring Cloud Finchley & Spring Boot 2.x.
+JDK 1.8 or later versions are supported.
-* **1.x branch**: Corresponds to Spring Boot 1.x, JDK 1.7 or later versions are supported.
+* **1.x branch**: Corresponds to Spring Cloud Edgware & Spring Boot 1.x, JDK 1.7 or later versions are supported.

 Spring Cloud uses Maven for most build-related activities, and you should be able to get off the ground quite quickly by cloning the project you are interested in and typing: